 As Clear Blue's recurring revenue begins to grow, particularly through the launch of its EaaS offering, fewer sales will be recognized as near-term one-time revenue.
-With EaaS for Illumient in North America, Clear Blue has seen that approximately 40% of its sales in that segment are now prepaid deferred revenue that is recognized rateably over time, typically over three years.
 As a result, Clear Blue reports on bookings, which represent the current dollar value for future products and services that will be recognized as revenue in future periods.